 Innerarity Point Road

-Tarkiln Bayou State Park.
-This is part of the Big Lagoon Park system.
+Tarkiln Bayou State Park is part of the Big Lagoon Park system.
 There are three hiking trails (1.5 miles, 2 miles, 7 miles) where you can explore the wetlands of lower Perdido.
 Bald eagles have been seen here!

-Perdido Bay Country Club.
+Perdido Bay Country Club is a good spot to view and photograph.
 As you enter the road leading to the country club, there is a small county park with a boardwalk to Bayou Garcon.
-It is a good spot to view and photograph marsh habitat.